moalang/moa/syntax.md

 - Ternary operator
   iif a >= 0 a (-1)

+- Optional argument
-- Default and optional argument ft f: .int int fn f a=1: a fn f a=none: a.else(1)
+  ft f: optional[int] int
+  fn f a=1: a
+  fn f a=none: a.else(1)